nextgis/docs_geoserv_prem/source/admin.rst

 	BM_DB_PASSWORD=secret2
 	ADMIN_PASSWORD=secret3

+To connect NextGIS Geoservices to your NextGIS Web instance also add these environmental variables:

+* NGW_URL - your company WEB GIS url, i.e. https://demo.nextgis.com.
+* NGW_LOGIN - user name with sufficient permissions, if empty - guest connection will be used.
+* NGW_APIKEY - user password.

+Add these variables to docker-compose using template above.

-After that you can launch the Docker Compose stack.
+After this launch the Docker Compose stack.
 We recommend launching postgres service first, then after about 30 seconds launch the rest:

 .. code-block::